oroinc/documentation/book/localization.rst

     {{ entity.createdAt|oro_format_datetime }}
     {{ item.value|oro_format_currency }}

-For example, for en locale and USD currency such template will return values:
+For example, for en locale and USD currency such template will return the following values:

 .. code-block::

     May 28, 2014 1:40 PM
     $5,103.00

-In addition to backend formatters application also provides similar formatters on frontend side from JavaScript.
+In addition to backend formatters, the application also provides similar formatters on the frontend side which are powered by JavaScript and can be accessed using requirejs aliases.
-They can be accessed by requirejs aliases.
-Here are JavaScript formatters and their functions:
+Here are the JavaScript formatters and their functions:

 - **orolocale/js/formatter/datetime** (Oro/Bundle/LocaleBundle/Resources/public/js/formatter/datetime.js)
     * formatDate(value)